Alaskan Adventure

 Lofty loves hitting the road, sharing her wild stories and entrepreneurial endeavors with other women.
 She speaks at college campuses, conferences, and corporate events.

-In addition to WAT, she also arranges well-curated travel for individuals and groups under her travel advisor umbrella, Lofty Traveler.
+In addition to WAT, she arranges well-curated travel for individuals and groups under her travel advisor umbrella, Lofty Traveler.
 Lofty Traveler is a part of Cloud 10 Travel - An Independent Affiliate of Cadence Travel, a Virtuoso Agency.

 Final Notes